rstacruz/til-2020/posts/2015/use-browserify-to-precompile.md

 <Notice archived>

 **Update (Jan 2019):** This article was written with an outdated version of Babel (Babel 5).
-Also, please consider replacing Browserify with something more recent like Rollup.
+Also, consider replacing Browserify with something more modern like [Rollup](https://npmjs.com/package/rollup).

 </Notice>